bread-n-butter/eventify/README.md

 ```

 ### DB Schema
-There are two types of objects stored in the database: users and event To minimize http requests on the server, when retrieved, all references to other objects will be fully populated with complete objects, not just is numbers.
+There are two types of objects stored in the database: users and event.
+To minimize http requests on the server, when retrieved, all references to other objects will be fully populated with complete objects, not just is numbers.
 The schema are as follows:

 ####[User](server/config/controllers/userController.js)
 ```javascript